-Insulin Resistance: The real reason you can’t stop eating cake and gaining weight
+Insulin resistance: The real reason you can’t stop eating and gaining weight

 One reason why we may be gaining weight and feeling tired and rundown is a condition known as insulin resistance.
 Insulin resistance stops the fuel we eat from getting into our cells to be turned into energy and facilitates instead its storage as fat.